When is the hCG titer in the blood considered to be too low and when is it considered to be slow rising?

-- Another worrisome possibility is an ectopic pregnancy, a pregnancy that somehow got outside of the uterus and is growing in the fallopian tube.
+- Another possibility is an ectopic pregnancy, which is a pregnancy that somehow got outside of the uterus and is growing in the fallopian tube.
 IVF increases the risk of ectopic pregnancy over natural conception.

 Testing at the same lab and in multiples of two days apart allows us to more easily interpret the levels and eliminates the possibility of variation between labs.
 Now that BhCG testing is standardized, this has become less of an issue.

 Many doctors use hCG values as only a reference.
 Depending on the estimated gestational age, other testing such as transvaginal or abdominal ultrasound is also used to determine pregnancy progress.